Board of Directors

 Joseph R. Inge retired from the United States Army in 2007 as a Lieutenant General.
 He has broad experience in homeland security and homeland defense.
 He currently serves as a private consultant with a diverse portfolio that includes support to industry, government, and the military.

-Launi Meili is the head coach of the Air Force Academy’s rifle program, where she has led the Falcons to 5 straight appearances in the NCAA National Championships, and 25 team members have earned All-American honors in smallbore and air rifle events.
-She shot for USA Shooting for 10 years, participating in 2 Olympic games, 2 PanAm Games and a World Championship.
-She produced three world records, three Olympic records, a world team championship, and won the Olympic Gold Medal in Barcelona in 1992, becoming the first American woman ever to win gold in smallbore.
-She is a seven time national champion in 3P rifle.
-She has authored Rifle: Steps to Success, a how-to book for shooters, available at Amazon.
+Launi Meili is the head coach of the Air Force Academy’s rifle program, where she has led the Falcons to seven straight appearances in the NCAA National Championships, with 30 team members earning All-American honors in smallbore and air rifle events.
+She shot for USA Shooting for 10 years, participating in two Olympic games, two PanAm Games and a World Championship.
+She produced three world records, three Olympic records, a world team championship and won the Olympic Gold Medal in Barcelona in 1992, becoming the first American woman ever to win gold in smallbore.
+She is a seven-time national champion in 3P rifle.
+She has authored Rifle: Steps to Success, a how-to book for shooters, available on Amazon.
 Mrs. Meili is honored to serve on the board of the CMP, which she says is THE quality organization in marksmanship and safety training.